E-t0m/zeroinput/about_en.md

 - Maximum power
 - Permanent shifting of the zero line in the direction of demand or export.
 - Alarm for increased battery temperature or internal temperature of the esmart3
+- Ramp mode for high changes in consumption
 - Suppression of the oscillation of the control loop

 These values **can and should** be **adjusted** to the respective system and battery size!